 Field Sobriety Tests in Brea

-If you are suspected of driving under the influence of alcohol in the city of Brea, a patrol officer can ask you to take a field sobriety test (FST).
-The FST is usually a battery of 3 tests meant to gauge your level of alcohol impairment, and is one of the factors used by law enforcement, prosecutors, and courts to make an arrest and later decide on a DUI prosecution.
+If you are suspected of driving under the influence of alcohol in the city of Brea, a police officer can ask you to take a field sobriety test (FST).
+The FST is usually a battery of 3 tests meant to gauge your level of alcohol impairment and is one of the factors used by law enforcement, prosecutors, and courts to make an arrest and decide on a DUI conviction.

 The NHTSA (National Highway Transportation Safety Administration) is responsible for issuing law enforcement protocols for DUI field sobriety testing.
 The NHTSA ensures that the 3 standard tests used in the FST are properly conducted and used.
 The 3 standard tests include:

 - The one-leg stand test and

 - The HGN or horizontal gaze nystagmus test